KirstyMontague/StudleyWinfield2016/README.md

 ## Behaviour Tree Specifications

 * nodes shown in table 2
-* branch node arity is between 2 and 4
+* composition node arity is between 2 and 4
-* branch nodes resume execution from previous state instead of restarting
+* composition nodes resume execution from previous state instead of restarting
 * maximum tree depth of 30 and number of nodes 140 (because of kilobot memory constraints)

-#### Branch nodes:
+#### Composition nodes:
 * select
 * sequence
 * probabilistic